 LAB MEDIA: Figure 1A Video editor: Please emphasize the peaks around the yellow vertical line at 3.5 ns in the graph.

-The NAC (N-A-C) segments of α-Syn molecules in solution adopt a helical hairpin structure upon binding to SDS vesicles [1], which was confirmed with a characteristic fluorescence lifetime of approximately 3 nanoseconds and absence of 1.6 nanosecond point [2].
+The NAC ( Non amyloid β-Component "NAC") segments of α-Syn molecules are known to adopt a helical hairpin structure upon binding to SDS vesicles [1], which was confirmed as a single fluorescence lifetime population with a characteristic lifetime of approximately 3 nanoseconds and absence of the sub-population with the characteristic lifetime of 1.6 nanosecond [2].

 LAB MEDIA: Figure 1B